ADGEfficiency/adgefficiency.github.io/_posts/2021-10-18-space-between-money-and-the-planet.md

 ### Datasets

-This experiments requires data for two signals - a price signal and a carbon signal.
+This experiment requires data - a price signal and a carbon signal.

 This study uses data from 2014 to end of 2020:

-- **price signal** = 30 minute trading price in South Australia,
+- price signal = 30 minute trading price in South Australia,
-- **carbon signal** = 5 minute NEMDE data + NEM generator carbon intensity in South Australia.
+- carbon signal = 5 minute NEMDE data + NEM generator carbon intensity in South Australia.

 The NEMDE dataset offers a marginal carbon intensity, which is different from the [more commonly reported average carbon intensity](https://adgefficiency.com/energy-basics-average-vs-marginal-carbon-emissions/).